keinwort/dc3dd-starter/README.md

 a ruby script
 initialy taken out of the - c't Heise DVD - "Desinfec't 2015"
-so very mucho credits to the folks over there
+so very mucho credits to the folks @ Heise

 (by the way  - c't - is my very favorite computer-magazin)